jubicoy-rebuild/rebuild-robot/README.md

  - In the file `pictureloop.sh` change the IP address on row 8 to point to the PC you are running your FTP server on.
  - In the file `rc.py` change the IP address on row 9 to point to the PC you are running your `controller.py` on.
  - Ensure that the server on the PC is still waiting for the client to connect and run the `pictureloop.sh`, which will start the `rc.py`and then start sending webcam pictures to the FTP server.

+### Face follower
+This is experimental feature that was completed during the hackathon, but not completely tested.
+It might work OK, or not.
+It is based on the Haar cascade face recognitor that comes with OpenCV machine vision library.
+If the face follower is enabled the Chip robot will home towards a face it sees.
+- Given that the package `python-opencv`is installed on the PC, press `e` on the controller application to toggle the face follower.
+Then tilt the robot webcam so that the robot sees some faces.
+- Move away until the robot sees your face.
+Then it will turn and/or drive towards you until the tracking is lost.
+Beware, the robot will not stop for any obstacles if it gets a reading of a face.